gerfalcon/gerfalcon/README.md

 ## 📝 Publications
 ####  2022.01 [The status of Flutter technology in the financial sector](https://www.ffnext.io/blog/the-status-of-flutter-technology-in-the-financial-sector)
-I could contribute as a technical writer to the first edition of Fintech Sparks! online newspaper.
+I could contribute as a technical writer to the first edition of Fintech Sparks!
+Online newspaper.
 In my article, I tackled the buzzing topic of Flutter and a leading neobank, Nubank.
 I built my thoughts on my experiences gathered at an interactive industry roundtable discussion on native vs. cross-platform application development.